 Human resources managers oversee HR departments that recruit, interview, hire, and train new employees.
 They also confer with top executives to determine hiring strategies.
 Additionally, human resources managers may arrange professional training events.
 These professionals need at least a bachelor's degree, and some high-level positions require a graduate education.

 A doctoral degree in business is the highest level of education in the field.
-While many doctoral students first earn a master's degree, some students can transition directly from a bachelor's program to a doctoral program.
-A doctorate in business management demonstrates complete mastery of business management theory and/or practice.
+While many doctoral students first earn a master's degree, some students can transition directly from a bachelor's program into a doctoral program.
+A doctorate in business management demonstrates advanced mastery of business management theory and/or practice.

-There are two main types of business doctoral degrees.
-Ph.D. in business degrees are research oriented and require extensive independent study and a dissertation.
+There are a few main types of business doctoral degrees.
+A Ph.D. program in business focuses heavily on research and requires extensive independent study and a dissertation.
 Ph.D. students typically plan to work in academia or another research-intensive field, and graduates often become professors or secure government positions.
-Students who are interested in the practical side of business can pursue a doctor of management or a doctor of business administration.
-The chart below details some possible business management careers and salaries for doctoral degree holders.
+Alternatively, students interested in the practical side of business can pursue a doctor of management or a doctor of business administration.
+The table below details a few business management careers and salaries for doctoral degree-holders.

-Higher education institutions typically require professors to hold a Ph.D.
-Professors with a doctoral degree in business management often teach business administration or management.
+Higher education institutions typically require professors to hold a doctorate.
+Professors with a doctoral degree in business management often teach business administration or management classes.
 These educators design lesson plans, deliver lectures, and attend conferences.
-They also conduct research in their field.
+They may also conduct research in their field.

-Economists can work for the federal government, state and local governments, and private, research-focused organizations.
+Economists can work for the federal government; state and local governments; and private, research-focused organizations.
 Many also work for finance and insurance companies.
 These professionals research economic problems, gather data, and analyze information.
 They examine current economic conditions to advise businesses, governments, and individuals.
-Economists typically need at least a master's degree or a Ph.D.
+Economists typically need a master's or doctoral degree.